DMV Point System in Michigan

 When you're convicted of a traffic violation, you'll be responsible for paying fines and, in some cases, court fees.

 And those points are about as tough to shake as your shadow on a sunny day.
 The bottom line?
-If you get 'em, you've got 'em―for two years from the date of your conviction.
+If you get 'em, you've got 'em―for 2 years from the date of your conviction.

 You may be eligible for point removal from your driving record by completing a state-approved Basic Driver Improvement Course (BDIC).
 Before enrolling, confirm eligibility with the SOS.

 The below is just a sampling of common offenses and the points associated with them.
 For a complete list, refer to the Michigan Vehicle Code.